Voluntary redundancy process

 By law, a voluntary redundancy is still a dismissal because of redundancy, even though the agreement is between an employer and employee.

-In a voluntary redundancy situation, the employee can request that the conversation is via telephone.
+In a voluntary redundancy situation, the employee can request that the conversation is via telephone or in writing.

 Appeals process – application for voluntary redundancy rejected